Get A Free, No-Risk Consultation Today

 As the property value increases, the felony charges increase as well.

-Building a Defense against Shoplifting
+Building a Defense Against Shoplifting

 As you can see, the penalties for shoplifting in Nashville are severe, and it’s essential to fight these charges if you want to avoid the penalties.
 Having a criminal misdemeanor or felony on your record can prevent you from getting jobs in the future or living in certain types of housing.
-Society will label you as a criminal and you’ll likely find it hard to live a normal life with this mistake following you around.
+Society will label you as a criminal, and you’ll likely find it hard to live a normal life with this mistake following you around.

 Consult a Nashville Shoplifting Attorney

 When you get charged with shoplifting, you haven’t yet been convicted.
-You still have a chance to go to trial and fight your charges. .
-With the help a Nashville shoplifting lawyer from Raybin & Weissman, P.C., you can rest assured that your case is in good hands.
-Our shoplifting case attorney, David Raybin and Ben Raybin, have the experience to help you with your shoplifting case.
+You still have a chance to go to trial and fight your charges.
+With the help of a Nashville shoplifting lawyer from Raybin & Weissman, P.C., you can rest assured that your case is in good hands.
+Our shoplifting case attorneys, David Raybin and Ben Raybin, have the experience to help you with your shoplifting case.

 To schedule a free consultation, call 615-256-6666 or fill out the contact form below.